kamanfi/ThisCord/README.md

 ## Core Functionality

-Core Functionality
-User Authentication - Users are able to create account and log in Servers - Authenticated users can create Servers and invite other users to it Channels - Moderators of Servers can create channels which users can join Chat - Users can chat to other users who have joined a channel
+*User Authentication - Users are able to create account and log in *Servers - Authenticated users can create Servers and invite other users to it *Channels - Moderators of Servers can create channels which users can join *Chat - Users can chat to other users who have joined a channel

 ## Upcoming Features

-DM
+*Direct Messaging
-Voice Chat
+*Voice Chat